appliedbinf/el_gato/README.md

 ## possible_mlsts.txt

 In the case that multiple alleles were identified for any MLST loci, this file will contain all possible ST profiles.
-In addition, if multiple mompS alleles were found, the information that was used to try to identify the primary allele is reported ([see Approach section for more details](#Reads)).
+In addition, if multiple mompS alleles were found, the information that was used to try to identify the primary allele is reported in two columns: "mompS_reads_support" and "mompS_reads_against". mompS_reads_support indicates the number of reads associated with each allele that contain the reverse sequencing primer in the expected orientation, which indicates that this is the primary allele. mompS_reads_against indicates the number of reads containing the reverse sequencing primer in the wrong orientation and thus indicate that this is the secondary allele.
+These values are used to infer which allele is the primary *mompS* allele and their values can be considered to represent the confidence of this characterization. ([See Approach section for more details](#Reads)).

 ## intermediate_outputs.txt